callstack/react-native-testing-library/website/docs/EslintPLluginTestingLibrary.md

 Most of the rules of the [eslint-plugin-testing-library](https://github.com/testing-library/eslint-plugin-testing-library) are compatible with this library except the followings:

-- [prefer-screen-queries](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/prefer-screen-queries.md): there is no screen object so this rule shouldn't be used

 - [prefer-user-event](https://github.com/testing-library/eslint-plugin-testing-library/blob/main/docs/rules/prefer-user-event.md): userEvent requires a dom environement so it is not compatible with this library

 Also, some rules have become useless, unless maybe you're using an old version of the library: